RedPitaya/RedPitaya/doc/developerGuide/tft/TFT.rst

 Channels:

-1. `CPHA` (the signal is low during power-up)
+1. `CPHA` (the signal is low during power-up),
-2. `CPOL_N` (the signal is linked to 3.3V with a pull-up and rising simultaneously)
+2. `CPOL_N` (the signal is linked to 3.3V with a pull-up and rising simultaneously),
-2. 3.3V (it takes about 1.5ms to ramp up from 0V to 3.3V)
+3. 3.3V (it takes about 1.5ms to ramp up from 0V to 3.3V).

 .. figure:: img/POR_SPI_config.png